K-class blimp: Operational history

 The ability of the K-ships to hover and operate at low altitudes and slow speeds resulted in detection of numerous enemy submarines as well as assisting in search and rescue missions.
 The K-ships had an endurance capability of over 24 hours which was an important factor in the employment of ASW tactics.

 The mooring system for the K-ship was a 42 ft high triangular mooring mast that was capable of being towed by a tractor.
 For advance bases where moving the mooring mast was not needed, a conventional stick mast was used.
 A large ground crew was needed to land the blimps and moor them to the mast.

 During the war, only one K ship was lost to enemy action.
 On 18 July 1943, K-74 was shot down by in the Straits of Florida.
 The crew was rescued eight hours later, except for one man who was attacked by a shark and drowned only minutes before the rescue.
 Five weeks later, U-134 was sunk by a British frigate in the Bay of Biscay on its return voyage to Germany.

 In 1947, Goodyear acquired the former Navy K-28 and operated it as part of its commercial advertising blimp fleet.
 The K ship was named Puritan and was the largest ever Goodyear blimp.
 The airship was purchased from the Navy primarily to experiment with Trans-Lux illuminated running copy advertising signs attached to the envelope.
 Costly to operate and maintain, Puritan was retired from the Goodyear fleet in April, 1948 after only one year of operation.
-The blimp was deflated and placed in storage at Goodyear's base at Wingfoot Lake in Suffield, Ohio and was later sold back to the Navy.
+The blimp was deflated and placed in storage at Goodyear's Wingfoot Lake Hangar and was later sold back to the Navy.

 K-43, the last operational Navy "K Ship", was retired from service in March, 1959.